caiosaldanha/python/README.md

-# This is Python!
+# Welcome to my personal Python Study Guide!

-All about Python by Caio Saldanha.
-A series of studies and content about and with Python.
+It's all about Python and how it is easy to learn (and document) it.

 ## Intro
 1. General Intro to Python